 In a one-week workshop, there is not enough time to cover everything that participants might need to know in order to use bioacoustic principles and methods in their work.
 Instead, our goal is to provide a basic foundation of concepts and tools, upon which participants can continue to build after the workshop ends.

 The following two documents should help you determine whether this workshop would be worthwhile for you, given your specific interests and needs.

 If, after, reading these documents, you have questions about whether the workshop is right for you, please contact us by email.

 The course is presented at the Imogene Powers Johnson Center for Birds and Biodiversity, home of the Cornell Lab of Ornithology, in Ithaca, New York.

-The standard fee for the course is $1,400, but students enrolled in a degree program are eligible for the discount rate of $1,050.
+The standard fee for the workshop is $1,430, but students enrolled in a degree program, postdocs or residents of countries listed here are eligible for the discount rate of $1,080.
 A deposit of $300 is required to reserve a place.
-The fee includes tuition, course materials, lunch for five days, a one-year license for Raven Pro, and a hard copy of the Raven Pro User’s Manual.
+The fee includes tuition, course materials, lunches during the week, a one-year license for Raven Pro and a hard copy of the Raven Pro User’s Manual.
 (Students may renew the Raven license for as long as they remain students.)
 Participants are responsible for their transportation, accommodation, and meals other than lunch.
 A range of accommodations is available nearby.